mkumar73/beckernick.github.io/_posts/2016-12-23-oversampling-modeling.markdown

 # Preparing the Data

 I'm going to try to predict whether someone will default on or a creditor will have to charge off a loan, using data from Lending Club.
-I'll start by importing some packages and loading the data.
+I'll start by importing some modules and loading the data.

 ```python